How to help India amid COVID-19 surge that’s devastating the country

 On the organization’s website, there are ways to donate to the India COVID-19 emergency.

-Sewa International, a nonprofit organization, announced Sunday it sent an initial shipment of 400 oxygen concentrators and other emergency medical devices to India through its “Help India Defeat COVID-19 campaign,” according to a press release Sunday.
+Sewa International, a nonprofit organization, announced it sent an initial shipment of 400 oxygen concentrators and other emergency medical devices to India through its “Help India Defeat COVID-19 campaign,” according to a press release.

 “Naturally, in the current situation, many Americans are concerned about the safety of their extended families and friends living in India.
 Hundreds of volunteers from Sewa and our partnering organizations are working on the ground in India,” Arun Kankani, president of Sewa International, said in a statement.
 “Right now, our top priority is to quickly acquire oxygen concentrators and ship them to India as it can save lives.”